JuliusBrussee/the-prompt-library/README.md

 ### 3. Testing Prompts (CLI)

 The testing framework allows you to define test cases for your prompts and validate their behavior against expected outputs.
 Tests are defined in `.test.yaml` files.
+You can configure which LLM to use for testing via command-line arguments or a `mcp_config.yaml` file.

 **Example Test File (`tests/unit_test_generator.test.yaml`):**